 Visiting time: approximately 1 hour

-Another particularly important temple, Wat Pho, famous for its large reclining buddha statue, majestic with its 40 m length and all covered in gold leaf.
+Another particularly important temple, Wat Pho, famous for its large reclining buddha statue Majestic, with its 40 meters in length and entirely covered in gold leaf.
 The name used today is a shortened version of the original temple, Wat Phodharam, which already existed on this site before Bangkok was even founded.
-The full official name being the Wat Phra Chettuphon Wimon Mangkhalaram Ratchaworamahawihan.

-Later, his successors Rama IV and especially Rama V added a few more elements, making it today a large complex of 8 hectares, dotted with many small chedis.
-There are countless Buddha statues in various positions to be seen, but what makes this sumptuous temple unique is its massage school.
-Indeed, the What pho is often considered the birthplace of traditional Thai massage, as evidenced by the wall frescoes establishing the different pressure points on the muscles and nervous system.
+Later, his successors Rama IV and especially Rama V added a few more elements, making it today a large complex of 8 hectares, dotted with numerous small chedis.
+One can see countless Buddha statues in various positions, but what makes this sumptuous temple unique is its massage school.

-His school, located behind the temple, is today one of the most prestigious in the country.
+His school, located behind the temple, is now one of the most prestigious in the country.
+Don't just see the large reclining Buddha; I strongly encourage you to "lose yourself" behind it, by making your way to the imposing ubosot.

-Don't just see the large reclining Buddha, I strongly urge you to "lose" yourself behind it, by going to the imposing ubosot.
-Behind the entrance to the latter, in a small annex building, is a large statue of a standing Buddha.
-The interior of the ubosot is a call to serenity, even more so when, around 17 p.m., the monks gather to perform religious chants.
+Behind the entrance, in a small annex, stands a large statue of a standing Buddha.
+The interior of the ubosot itself is an invitation to serenity, even more so when, around 17 p.m., the monks gather to perform religious chants.

 Getting to Wat Pho